zilexa/Homeserver/README.md

 &nbsp;

 ## Overview of applications and services
-See the Docker Compose guide on how to get up and running quickly with Docker and Docker-Compose.
-Below a description of the apps that are in Docker-Compose.yml.

 Almost everything will run isolated in Docker containers.
 The setup is easy with the provided docker-compose.yml file, which is a declarative way to pull the images from the internet, create containers and configure everything with a single command!
+See the [subguide for Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker) on how to get up and running, **this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.** and the correct, well-maintained docker images have been selected, sometimes you spend hours finding the right one as there are often multiple available.

+You can easily find other applications via https://hub.docker.com/ Below a description of each application that are in Docker-Compose.yml.
+Choose the ones you need.
 The only exceptions -apps that run natively on the OS for specific reasons- are Netdata, PiVPN and AdGuard Home.
 These apps have very easy installation instructions.

 ### _Server Management & Monitoring_\